Alpha and Omega Semiconductor (AOSL) Outpaces Stock Market Gains: What You Should Know

 AOSL's full-year Zacks Consensus Estimates are calling for earnings of $4.46 per share and revenue of $773.9 million.
 These results would represent year-over-year changes of +52.22% and +17.81%, respectively.

-Investors might also notice recent changes to analyst estimates for Alpha and Omega Semiconductor.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Alpha and Omega Semiconductor.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Alpha and Omega Semiconductor is currently a Zacks Rank #4 (Sell).
+Alpha and Omega Semiconductor is currently a Zacks Rank #5 (Strong Sell).

-Investors should also note Alpha and Omega Semiconductor's current valuation metrics, including its Forward P/E ratio of 7.3.
-This valuation marks a discount compared to its industry's average Forward P/E of 14.2.
+Digging into valuation, Alpha and Omega Semiconductor currently has a Forward P/E ratio of 7.44.
+For comparison, its industry has an average Forward P/E of 14.33, which means Alpha and Omega Semiconductor is trading at a discount to the group.

 Click to get this free report